 2) Check your current CPU and memory usage to see what processes are consuming your resources most.

 3) Right-click the process you want to end and select End task.

 Try launching Code Vein to see if it works properly now.
 If your issue persists, check the next fix.

 Fix 5: Set your PC power plan to High Performance

-The power plan on all computers is set to Balanced by default.
-Under the Balanced mode, your computer sometimes might slow down automatically to save energy, which could cause some programs to freeze or crash.
+The power plan on all computers is set to the Balanced mode by default.
+Under this mode, your computer might slow down automatically to save energy, which could cause some programs to freeze or crash.

 If that’s the problem for you, you’ll need to change your power plan to High performance.
 Here is how to do it:

 1) On your keyboard, press the Windows logo key and type control.
 Then, click Control panel.

 2) Under View by, click Large icons.

 3) Select Power Options.